masrab/masrab.github.io/_posts/2015-01-03-nutrition.md

 We are going to use a [force-directed network graph in D3](https://github.com/mbostock/d3/wiki/Force-Layout) for this visualization.
 Each node in the graph represents one cuisine and the length of the edges connecting these nodes is  proportional to the distance between nodes.
 To better "uncover" the hidden clusters in the data, I pruned the graph by removing the edges between nodes that are sufficiently far from each other (only keeping the top 40% of edges).

 The graph representation makes it easier to visually detect clusters in the data.
-For comparison, the nodes of the graph are colored based on the the four clusters that we previously identified using hierarchical clustering.
+For comparison, the nodes of the graph are colored based on the four clusters that we previously identified using hierarchical clustering.